sebdisiena/Simple-Perceptron-Model/README.md

 # Simple Perceptron Model

 ## Objective
-Project to start learning about the simple perceptron neural network and supervised learning Labelled dataset is produced through 2 seperate normally distributed data points
+- Project to learn about the simple perceptron neural network and supervised learning
+- Labelled dataset is produced through 2 seperate normally distributed data points
-Aim: Seperate the data into 2 discrete classes through linear regression
+- **Aim:** Seperate the data into 2 discrete classes through linear regression

 ## Method
 Model utilises the **sigmoid activation function** to determine the probability for a data point to be placed within the positive region